kdevo/undead-usintl/README.md

 ## Further information

-To see a comparison between the original "United States-International" and the undead/nodeadkeys version, call `less -R layouts/usintl-undead/diff.txt`.
+To see a comparison between the original "United States-International" and the undead/nodeadkeys version for instance in your **Git Bash**, simply call `less -R layouts/usintl-undead/diff.txt`.
+I dumped a `git diff` saving the respective files as UTF-8 before.